scandiweb/satoshi-hyva/README.md

 ## Demo

-Demo for `Satoshi` can be found on [hyva.satoshitheme.com](https://hyva.satoshitheme.com/), but if you can't wait, here's a sneak peak! 😉
+You can check out the `Satoshi` demo at [hyva.satoshitheme.com](https://hyva.satoshitheme.com/).
+But if you're eager to see it in action, here's a sneak peek! 😉

 // Maybe add a short video of demo site